 The best press release I have written was entitled “RevUnit’s New Employee Engagement Program Rivals Google.”
 The headline was carefully crafted to draw the reader in by comparing our company to a well known brand like Google.
 My goal was to bring awareness to our brand by getting as many news stations and magazines to tell our story, and it worked.
 Numerous magazine and journals published our press release, and nearly a dozen news stations covered the story around the United States.
 The simplicity and the ease of reading the press release really worked in our favor.

 Olivia Davi, Accounts Assistant, Christie Communications

 [W]e wrote a press release called Yumbutter by the Numbers.
 There are multiple reasons as to why this press release was successful.
-We successfully demonstrated the brands fun, and playful energy, while engaging consumers in informative but easy to read content.
+We successfully demonstrated the brand’s fun and playful energy, while engaging consumers with informative but easy to read content.

 28. South Jersey PR Firm Offers Free Service to Retailers Selling the Controversial Handgun iPhone Case